Freelance / 3D Generalist / Digital Content Creation / Multimedia Development

 CAD modeler: Unknown

-Full time employment for JAB ended before 2020.
-Coming 2020, freelancing was the only way to go at that point and work was scarce.
-During the Covid-19 scare, when everyone was "staying home" JAB decided to use that time to educate himself on many of the new software packages that had become available to him at that time.
-The most powerful of them was the new (packaged with Maya!) render engine "Arnold".
-Up to 2020, most all 3D projects JAB rendered (especially in MAYA) was with the Mental Ray or the Maya renderer.
-The only exception was with Team Detroit where they had V-Ray supplied to us for all Ford BAP images.
-V-Ray IS amazing, but JAB did not have access to it independently.
+Full time employment came to a close for me just before 2020.
+When Covid hit, freelancing was the only way to go, and work was scarce.
+During the Covid-19 scare, when everyone was "staying home" I decided to use that time to educate myself on many of the new software packages that had become available at that time.
+The most powerful of them was the new render engine (packaged with many of Autodesk's software) "Arnold".
+Up until 2020, most all 3D projects I rendered (especially in MAYA) was with the Mental Ray or the Maya renderer.
+The only exception was with "Team Detroit" where I had the V-Ray engine supplied to me for all Ford BAP (Build and Price) images.
+The V-Ray engine IS amazing, but I did not have access to it independently.

 JAB Media Services